codelv/enaml-web/README.md

 ##### Tag attribute #####

-In the current implementation the xml tag used is the lowercase off the class name.
+In the current implementation the xml tag used is the lowercase of the class name.
 When you subclass a component you must explicity set the tag attribute to the desired tag name.
 For example:

 ```python